THE 21 CALIFORNIA MISSIONS

 San Diego de Alcala (#1) 10818 San Diego Mission Rd., in Mission Valley, in San Diego.
 Founded by Father Junipero Serra in 1769 at a site near the mouth of the San Diego River, this was the first California mission.
-Also known as the San Diego Mission, it has been rebuilt several times and is now located 6 miles from its original site.
-Two striking features of the mission are its impressive bell tower and the restored church featuring textured plastering typical of Indian craftsmanship.
-You can rent a tape tour, which kids 7 and older particularly enjoy.
-An annual Festival of the Bells that takes place each July includes a carnival and a blessing of the bells and animals.
+Also known as the San Diego Mission and the “Mother of the Missions,” it was relocated here--6 miles from its original site--in 1774 and has been rebuilt several times, making the current church the fifth on this site.
+It is now a peaceful island amid a busy shopping area.
+The mission church was named a minor basilica (a church of very important historical significance) by the Pope in 1976, and is one of only four of the California missions that are basilicas.
+Two striking features are its impressive bell tower featuring one original bell and the restored church featuring textured plastering typical of Indian craftsmanship.
+The well-maintained old gardens are also noteworthy.
+You can rent a taped tour, which kids 7 and older particularly enjoy.
+An annual Festival of the Bells that celebrates the mission’s founding takes place each July and includes a carnival and a blessing of both the bells and animals.
+More images . . .

 San Luis Rey de Francia (#18) 4050 Mission Ave., in Oceanside, 5 miles east of San Diego.
 Founded in 1798 and one of the most impressive in the chain, this mission was named for the French King Louis IX.
 Known as Mission San Luis Rey and nick-named the "King of the Missions," it is the largest California mission and features a graceful cross-shaped church and beautifully restored bell tower.
 It is a prime example of Spanish Colonial architecture with Moorish influences.
 The first pepper tree brought to California still grows in the vast fruit orchards here, and a sunken garden and laundry resemble the ruins of a Roman amphitheater.
 An attractive feature of the mission is the octagon-shaped mortuary chapel.
 A passageway through the walls of the chapel leads to a balcony once used by mission Indians for viewing their dead from above.
 The original reredos panel acts as an ornamental screen and backdrop to the main altar and holds religious paintings and sculptures.
 In August, the Franciscan fathers open the mission to families for a Family Vacation Retreat program.
 After breakfast, guests can attend an optional Mass, then have the day free.
 Dinner is served each evening, followed by an optional prayer session and movie.
 Facilities include a swimming pool plus volleyball, basketball, and tennis courts, and the beach is just 4 miles away.
 Adobe-making and a tour of the grounds are also available.
 The modest rates include breakfast and dinner.